GREAT NEWS: BIG 2A WIN AS FEDERAL APPEALS COURT WITHDRAWS TERRIBLE ANTI GUN OPINION!

 Quick Summary

-The Fifth Circuit Court of Appeals has withdrawn its anti-gun opinion in US v.
+The Fifth Circuit Court of Appeals withdrew its anti-gun opinion in US v.
 Peterson, a significant Second Amendment development.
-This move suggests a potential rehearing that could grant suppressors full constitutional protection, challenging current NFA regulations and potentially leading to their deregulation nationwide.
+This action suggests a potential rehearing en banc, which could grant suppressors full constitutional protection and impact current NFA regulations, potentially eliminating taxes and wait times.

 Chapters